imacrayon/alpine-ajax/docs/comparisons.md

 One notable advantage to using the Hotwire framework is that it provides a workflow for transforming your web application into a native mobile application, so if you intend to launch your website on Android and iOS platforms, Hotwired Turbo might be worth considering.

-Turbo weighs in at 22kB of JavaScript compared to only 5kB for Alpine AJAX + Alpine Morph.
+Turbo weighs in at 22kB of JavaScript compared to only 4kB for Alpine AJAX.

 ## Unpoly